polarity-lang/polarity/ARCHITECTURE.md

 - We generate fresh unsolved metavariables for every occurrence of a typed hole `_` or `?`, and for every implicit argument that is not passed explicitly.

 In order to make the lowering transformation possible we first have to generate symbol tables for the module we are lowering and for all imported modules.
-The symbol table for a module contains information about all names that are defined on the toplevel of that module.
+The symbol table for a module contains information about all names that are defined at the toplevel of that module.
 These names include type constructors, constructors and destructors introduced in data and codata declarations, as well as toplevel definitions, codefinitions and let-bound definitions.
 With each such name we record its arity: The arity consists in the number of required arguments, as well as the presence of implicit arguments.
 All the code which concerns symbol tables is contained in the `lang/lowering/src/symbol_table` subdirectory.